Testing Center Hours

 The Testing Center has three private accommodation testing rooms available by reservation only.
 Candidates who need disability accommodations should contact the Disability Resource Center for Missouri State University, at 417-836-4192.
 Non-Missouri State University candidates may contact the Testing Center directly, and we will work with the DRC to accommodate their needs.

 Accommodations available in the accessible testing rooms include but are not limited to:

 Exams administered by the Testing Center may require a “sitting fee” as well as any fees required by the testing company.
 Sitting fees for exams offered via the Testing Center are listed on the individual exam page.
 All Testing Center sitting fees are paid through our online payment system; links are posted on our website.
 Please click on the exam name on the navigation bar to the left for fee information about that specific exam.

 All candidates are expected to adhere to the Missouri State University Academic Integrity Policy.
 This policy can be found at http://www.missouristate.edu/academicintegrity/.

 Candidates should be aware that the Testing Center is under electronic as well as physical surveillance at all times.
+Candidates should expect to be visually inspected, turn out pockets, be restricted to Center-issued scratch paper and pencils, submit calculators for inspection, allow staff to inspect items such as glasses with heavy frames for possible hidden cameras, and other academic integrity enforcment activities.
 Candidates who violate the University's academic integrity policy may be subject to penalties, including a ban from the Testing Center.

 Information Technology Acceptable Use Policy